Skip to content

 AppTronik Apollo integration

-AppTronik’s Apollo is a humanoid robot designed for industrial applications - standing 5’8” tall and capable of lifting 55 pounds.
-Apollo is currently being tested in pilot programs with Mercedes-Benz and GXO Logistics.
-While Google’s Gemini integration provides AI capabilities, Apollo lacks dynamic workflow management for enterprise-scale deployments.
+Apptronik’s Apollo is a humanoid robot built for industrial use - standing 5’8” tall and able to lift 55 pounds.
+It’s currently being tested in pilot programs with Mercedes-Benz and GXO Logistics.
+Google’s Gemini integration gives Apollo AI capabilities, but it doesn’t have dynamic workflow management for enterprise-scale deployments.
+That’s where Tallyfy fits in.

 • Height: 1.73 meters (5’8”)